adrianHards/learning-rails/git.md

 2. `git checkout --track origin/branch-name`

 #### git checkout
-`git checkout --patch main` checkout specific hunks or lines from a file in the "main" branch from current branch
+`git checkout --patch main` checkout specific hunks or lines from a file in the "main" branch from branch you're in

 <br><br>
 #### git reset